 - In partnership with the CDC, PPMD advocates for and participates in the development of standards of care for Duchenne.
 These guidelines outline the accepted treatments and therapies known to reduce Duchenne symptoms and improve quality of life.
 These guidelines are also included in the “Imperatives for DUCHENNE MD,” a one-page snapshot of recommended Duchenne care.

 - We help families access Duchenne care and services via the PPMD Certified Duchenne Care Center Program.
 Centers that qualify for PPMD’s certification must meet and maintain the highest standards—complying with CDC care guidelines and applying new, evidence-based knowledge and care as it emerges.

 - PPMD connects the Duchenne community through The Duchenne Registry (previously known as DuchenneConnect)—the only registry connecting Duchenne and Becker patients and families with clinical trials, care, and research.
 Many of these trials offer hope through treatments that improve function, prognosis, and quality of life.

-- Decode Duchenne provides free genetic testing and counseling to people with Duchenne or Becker muscular dystrophy who otherwise could not afford genetic testing.
-Decode Duchenne is administered by The Duchenne Registry, a program of Parent Project Muscular Dystrophy, and is supported by Sarepta Therapeutics and PTC Therapeutics.
+- Decode Duchenne provides free genetic testing and counseling to people with Duchenne or Becker muscular dystrophy and their eligible family members.
+Decode Duchenne is administered by The Duchenne Registry, a program of Parent Project Muscular Dystrophy, and is supported by Sarepta Therapeutics PTC Therapeutics, Vertex, and NS Pharma.

 - PPMD helps people with Duchenne and their families understand the value and importance of standardized optimal care.
 We advocate for improvements in care and access for all families regardless of geography or socioeconomic status.